-Mexico City Tinder should be one of the Seven Wonders of the World; it’s like opening up a monstrous treasure chest and seeing what weird stuff you can pull out.
+Mexico City should be one of the Seven Wonders of the World; it’s like opening up a monstrous treasure chest and seeing what weird stuff you can pull out.
 Of the interesting people I met, Josias was one of the most endearing: something about him cracks me up beyond belief.
-He’s chock-full of stories of delinquency in his college days and self deprecating humor, and was also incapable of taking my interview questions seriously.
-No matter, it had me in stiches anyways.
+He’s chock-full of stories of delinquency in his college days and self-deprecating humor and was also incapable of taking my interview questions seriously.
+No matter, it had me in stitches anyways.

 What’re you up to with your life?

 I do illustration and graphic design, but you don’t have to mention graphic design.
 Because it’s not as cool as illustration.
 There are probably six million graphic designers, but not that many illustrators.

 Being an illustrator, besides making me look cool, I really like doing it.
 On a typical day I wake up -I try not to wake up afternoon- then I force myself to get coffee.
 I usually spend my first couple hours reading and going through the news and shit like that.
 Then I start doing whatever work I have pending.

 Fear and guilt.
 Is that a philosophy?
 That’s not a philosophy, those are just emotions that I feel that guide me.
 Oh, shame, also shame.
 So there are three: fear, guilt and shame.

 I like to call it The City of the Million Smells, 750,000 of which are variations of shit.
 I also call it The City Where Everyone Makes Out on the Train.

 This one time I was walking around in Mexico City, and I saw this crazy lady holding her dog by its hand.
 The dog was walking on two legs, on its hind legs, and it was fully dressed.
 You know, like a two pieced thing, wearing shorts and a T-shirt.